maxitule3/Invoice-Combine-Send/README.md

 # Invoice-Combine-Send

 This PyQt app lets you connect to your Quickbooks Online account and combine Invoice PDFs with PDFs on your local machine.
-The Purpose of this app is to make invoicing customers that require an invoice along with back-up paperwork faster and eaiser.
+The Purpose of this app is to make invoicing customers that require there invoice along with back-up paperwork faster and eaiser.

 Once you connect your Quickbooks account, you can choose to print a specified customers invoice instead of emailing them for customers that require a physical copy.